 Requesting a quote

 Email your STL file to us and specify PLA filament colour (printing options).

 We will then estimate how long it will take, pick up time and price for your print(s).

-(If no layer height preference is mentioned in your request, we will choose 'medium' or according to the nature of your model - recommended).
+(If no layer height preference is mentioned in your request, we will choose the optimum layer height we believe is most suited to the nature of your model - recommended).